 For the purpose of these guidelines, a whistleblower is a member of staff, acting in good faith, who reports facts discovered in the course of or in connection with his or her duties which point to the existence of serious irregularities.
-The reporting should be done in writing and without delay.
+The reporting should be done in writing and without delay, as determined under point 2.
+'Reporting procedures'.4

-Under the whistleblowing rules, staff members are obliged to report serious irregularities.
+Under the whistleblowing rules, staff are obliged to report serious irregularities.
 In the present context, serious irregularities are illegal activities, including fraud and corruption, and serious professional wrongdoings.
-As the whistleblowing arrangements are essentially a detection mechanism to bring cases to the attention of OLAF, the duty to report concerns only
+As the whistleblowing arrangements are essentially a detection mechanism to bring cases to the attention of OLAF, the duty to report concerns only serious professional wrongdoings, and particularly those that may be detrimental to the financial interests of the European Union.